 She did it all over the house at first, and then had 2 corners that were her favorite… LOL… Poop and pee everywhere… After a while, I did some research on how to stop using diapers and come to the conclusion that I am making a major mistake for my little girl.

 When she was 2.5 years old, one day she just said: “Mum, I need to pee..”
-That was it, we took the diaper off and put on the potty training panties.
+That was it, we took the diaper off and put on the potty-training panties.
 We had very few accidents, maybe 4 or 5, bud during the night she did wet bed about once a month till she was 3.5 years old.
 You must pay attention and always pee before bedtime.
 Every time we didn’t she would wet the bed.

 A year ago I found some new research and come to the conclusion that maybe I still did something wrong.
-It’s from a pediatric urologist specialized in toileting problems, Steve Hodger M.D. you really a must-read.
+It’s from a pediatric urologist who specialized in toddlers toileting problems, Steve Hodger M.D. you really a must-read.
 I love this one and I must quote:

 “Children under age 3 should not manage their own toileting habits any more than they should manage their college funds”

-- each time they squeeze the sphincter to prevent the release of pee the muscle gets thicker and stronger.
+- Each time they squeeze the sphincter to prevent the release of pee the muscle gets thicker and stronger.
 You may think that is a good thing… but no. The thicker bladder has a smaller capacity and its sensation mechanism doesn’t work properly.

-- Holding on poop can stretch the rectum from 2 to 10 cm in diameter.
+- Holding on to poop can stretch the rectum from 2 to 10 cm in diameter.
 It squeezes the bladder, so it can’t hold as much urine.

 - Children with the wetting problem are severely constipated despite not showing outward signs

 After reading this I remembered some things and questioned my decisions.